xuanyu2003/Artificial-Intelligence/README.md

 **Explain how assistent model is trained from base model, what is similar to TCP/IP protocol stack?**

+Key similarity:
+- Each layer depends on the lower layer
+- You don’t rebuild the base each time
+- You add capabilities without changing the foundation too much

 **How assistent model is programmed?**

 **Explain how assistent model training data is tokenized.
 I.e. how conversations are tokenized**